What is Purim?

-What is Purim?
-Purim is a Jewish holiday that is celebrated exactly four weeks before Passover.
-It is based on the story told in the Book of Esther and offers an ancient blueprint for that age-old scourge, Jew hatred or anti-semitism.
-We read in the Book of Esther Chapter 3:1:
+Purim is a Jewish holiday that is celebrated precisely four weeks before Passover.
+It is based on the story told in the Book of Esther.

 3:8 And Haman said unto king Ahasuerus, There is a certain people scattered abroad and dispersed among the people in all the provinces of thy kingdom; and their laws are diverse from all people; neither keep they the king’s laws: therefore it is not for the king’s profit to suffer them.
 3:9 If it please the king, let it be written that they may be destroyed: and I will pay ten thousand talents of silver to the hands of those that have the charge of the business, to bring it into the king’s treasuries.
 3:10 And the king took his ring from his hand, and gave it unto Haman the son of Hammedatha the Agagite, the Jews’ enemy.

-Rabbi Jonathon Sacks says, “It is important to celebrate because here is an instance where Jews overcame their enemies and were victorious, and this is worthy of celebration.
+Rabbi Jonathon Sacks says that “It is important to celebrate because here is an instance where Jews overcame their enemies and were victorious, and this is worthy of celebration.”

-And here is my favorite Purim video for this year – Move Like Graggers Remix (Purim Song) by Temple Israel, West Bloomfield, Michigan
+And here is my favourite Purim video for this year – Move Like Graggers Remix (Purim Song) by Temple Israel, West Bloomfield, Michigan.

 How many Purim themes can you name here?